Kymab Group Ltd: Kymab appoints Dr Martin Nicklasson as Non-Executive Chair

 Notes to Editors

-About Kymab Kymab Group Limited ('Kymab') is a leading biopharmaceutical group focused on the discovery and development of fully human monoclonal antibody drugs using its proprietary Kymouse antibody platform.
+Kymab Group Limited ("Kymab") is a leading biopharmaceutical group focused on the discovery and development of fully human monoclonal antibody drugs using its proprietary Kymouse antibody platform.

 Kymab has raised over US$220m of equity financing which includes $100m Series C financing.
 It has an experienced management team with a successful track record in drug discovery and development and has numerous therapeutic antibody programmes in immuno-oncology, auto-immunity, haematology, infectious disease and other areas.